infobloxopen/atlas-app-toolkit/gorm/resource/README.md

 By default if PB resource is undefined (`nil`) the `atlas.rpc.Identifier` is converted to a string in fully qualified format specified for
 Atlas References, otherwise the Resource ID part is returned as string value.

+If `driver.Value` is `nil` default codecs returns `nil` `atlas.rpc.Identifier`, if you want to override such behavior in order to return empty
+`atlas.rpc.Identifier` that could be rendered to `null` string in JSON -

 If `resource.Codec` is not registered for a PB type the value of identifier is converted from `driver.Value` to a string.
 If Resource Type is not found it is populated from the name of PB type, the Application Name is populated if was registered. (see `RegisterApplication`).